eshun/Luckysheet/docs/guide/api.md

 Luckysheet has opened up the main function API for common data operation requirements, and developers can do any docking development according to their needs.

 Use note:
-1. When script is introduced globally, all APIs are mounted under the window.luckysheet object, which can be printed and seen in the browser console; when npm is introduced, all APIs are also mounted under the luckysheet object
+1. When script is introduced globally, all APIs are mounted under the window.sheet object, which can be printed and seen in the browser console; when npm is introduced, all APIs are also mounted under the sheet object
 2. The first parameter of the `success` callback function is the return value of the API method
 3. If you need a new API, please submit it to github [Issues](https://github.com/mengshukeji/Luckysheet/issues/new/choose), and decide whether to open the new API according to the number of likes
 4. The required `order` parameter in the API method is the value of `order` in the worksheet object, not `index`